 11. Leave a spare set of house keys hidden on the patio or with a trusted relative or neighbor.

 There are many things to do before you head out for your adventure.
 Preparing to leave for vacation doesn’t have to be stressful.
-Begin your trip organized and thoroughly prepared so you aren’t obsessing over what you forgot to pack or do before you left.
+Begin your trip organized and prepared so you aren’t obsessing over what you forgot to pack or do before you left.
 Read more here.

 Packing Tips: Don’t Leave Home Without These Essentials when Traveling with the Family.